Alf Landon: 1936 presidential election

 The President spoke truly when he boasted ...
 'We have built up new instruments of public power.'
 He spoke truly when he said these instruments could provide 'shackles for the liberties of the people ... and ... enslavement for the public.'
 These powers were granted with the understanding that they were only temporary.
 But after the powers had been obtained, and after the emergency was clearly over, we were told that another emergency would be created if the power was given up.
 In other words, the concentration of power in the hands of the President was not a question of temporary emergency.
 It was a question of permanent national policy.
 In my opinion the emergency of 1933 was a mere excuse ...
 National economic planning—the term used by this Administration to describe its policy—violates the basic ideals of the American system ...
 The price of economic planning is the loss of economic freedom.
 And economic freedom and personal liberty go hand in hand.

+Also, while a believer in social justice and a strong supporter of social security, Landon spoke out against the Social Security Act of 1935, arguing that the legislation represented paternal government by making the assumption (as Landon put it) “that old age pensions are necessary because Americans lack the foresight to provide for their old age.”

 The 1936 presidential election was extraordinarily lopsided.
 Although Landon accrued nearly seventeen million votes and obtained the endorsement of track star Jesse Owens, he lost the popular vote by more than 10 million votes.
 He lost his home state of Kansas and carried only Maine and Vermont for a total of eight electoral votes to Roosevelt's 523.
 On the same day, Republicans lost control of the Kansas governorship, as Democrat Walter A. Huxman was elected as his successor as governor.
 FDR's win was the most lopsided electoral victory since the 1820 election.
 The overwhelming Roosevelt victory prompted Democratic National Committee chair James Farley to jokingly update the political maxim "As Maine goes, so goes the nation" to "As Maine goes, so goes Vermont".